 Ventilate rooms when possible

 To combat the effects of increased moisture from your wet clothes in the home, it’s important to increase air flow by opening windows when possible.
 This can be difficult due to the colder weather, but opening windows even for a short period is better than no ventilation, as you allow fresh air into your home.

 Although expensive, heated airers are beneficial in that they help dry clothes quicker than unheated airers and have more space to dry clothes on than radiators.
 They are also meant to cost less than 5p per hour to run and are convenient for busy times, when you have a lot of laundry loads to get through.

 Don’t overfill your washing machine

 It’s tempting to overfill your washing machine to get as much washing done as possible in one load.
-However you run the risk of clothes not being washed properly and they will also come out more damp, with more creases.
+However you run the risk of clothes not being washed properly and they will also come out damper with more creases.
 Fill laundry loads to a reasonable capacity so clothes can move around the drum with ease and save on drying time!

-Once your clothes are dry, ironing is a whole other task that most of us could rather do without, to make it less time-consuming find out more in our Ironing tips to help it become less of a chore blog.
+Once your clothes are dry, ironing is a whole other task that most of us could rather do without.
+To make it less time-consuming, find out more in our ironing tips to help it become less of a chore blog.